FBagueSampson/otree-soft-timer/README.md

 Author: Faith Bague-Sampson

-The folder otree_soft_timer_app contains a working, 10-round oTree app demonstrating both a multi-page and a per-page timer.
+The folder otree_soft_timer_app contains the files for a 10-round oTree app demonstrating both a multi-page and a per-page timer.
 The two script files contain just the javascript used for the timer.

 Feature overview: